benshope/Ben-Shope/README.md

 # My Website

-This is my simple, one-page portfolio site hosted on Firebase and deployed with CircleCI.
+This is my simple, one-page portfolio site hosted on Firebase and deployed with CircleCI